oapi-codegen/oapi-codegen/README.md

 This tells us that in order to resolve references generated from `some_spec.yaml` we need to import `github.com/deepmap/some-package`.
 You may specify multiple mappings by comma separating them in the form `key1:value1,key2:value2`.

-## What's missing or incomplete

-This code is still young, and not complete, since we're filling it in as we need it.
-We've not yet implemented several things:

-- `patternProperties` isn't yet supported and will exit with an error.
-Pattern properties were defined in JSONSchema, and the `kin-openapi` Swagger object knows how to parse them, but they're not part of OpenAPI 3.0, so we've left them out, as support is very complicated.

 ## Making changes to code generation